Introduction

 Larger organisations can gain from delivering value to users who do not have access to high-performance platforms or prefer a simpler, more lightweight experience.
 PWA can be used to design enterprise software that is tied to one specific platform in order to benefit from its significant native capabilities.

-What to Expect of PWAs?
+What to expect of PWAs?

 On the positive side, there have been some important advancements in the PWA sector.
 A collaboration between Microsoft and Google is one recent encouraging development for PWAs.
 PWABuilder will use Google’s Bubblewrap technology, according to Microsoft.
-PWABuilder is a Microsoft development tool that makes it easier to create PWAs, while Bubblewrap assists developers in packaging their apps for distribution on the Google Play app store.
+This is a Microsoft development tool that makes it easier to create PWAs, while Bubblewrap assists developers in packaging their apps for distribution on the Google Play app store.

-This announcement coincided with the addition of support for extra capabilities, such as native app shortcuts and sophisticated Android features to PWABuilder.
+This announcement coincided with the addition of support for extra capabilities, such as native app shortcuts and sophisticated Android features, to PWABuilder.
 All in all, Google and Microsoft’s combined efforts are incredibly encouraging for the future of PWA adoption.

 Nikita Gresskiy, a frontend engineer at Bamboo Agile, shared his thoughts on this topic:

-“In the future, I see PWA as a great competitor to native applications.
+“n the future, I see PWA as a great competitor to native applications.
 The peak of it will probably be when you will be able to deploy applications to any app store, not just Google Play.
-Of course, PWAs won’t replace native ones completely, but in terms of bespoke software development speed they’re almost a miracle: you can make a good cross-platform solution much faster than if you’d have decided to allocate multiple teams for each mobile platform.
+Of course, they won’t replace native ones completely, but in terms of bespoke software development speed, they’re almost a miracle: you can make a good cross-platform solution much faster than if you’d decided to allocate multiple teams for each mobile platform.
 Even though it’s been a while since PWA entered the arena, there is still some work to be done in terms of browser compatibility.
 Ideally, all PWA functionality should be supported by every major browser, and I really hope it will become a reality.”

-Tech Stack
+Tech stack

 Creating the components of a PWA requires the use of many technologies.
 While HTML, JavaScript, and CSS can be used, the use of front-end frameworks and libraries is becoming more popular.
 Among the technologies required to develop a PWA are HTML, CSS, JavaScript, and JSON.
 Development frameworks and libraries are usually chosen by the developers themselves.
 Those can be Angular, Vue.js, React, and any other technology familiar to them.
 Database libraries can also be chosen from a list that includes IndexedDB, CouchDB, and others.

-Key Components Of PWAs
+Key components of PWAs

 There are numerous technological components that distinguish PWAs from other types of apps.
 The following are the major components that provide the necessary functionality for a progressive web app.